kj-sh604/mic-icon/README.md

 ![GIF of mic-icon](assets/mic-icon.gif)

-It's [`volumeicon`](https://github.com/Maato/volumeicon) for microphones! but, it sucks and it's written in an inferior language 😅.
-Only works on Linux (sorry, I'm honestly incompetent with other OSs).
+It's [`volumeicon`](https://github.com/Maato/volumeicon) for microphones!
+But, it sucks and it's written in an inferior language and it only works on Linux 😅 (sorry, I'm honestly incompetent with other OSs).

 In this modern internet dystopia, I often share my screen and disable notifications when presenting.
 This means that I don't get to see my "Microphone is [STATE]" notifications when sharing (I do tend to mute a fair bit for coughs).
 Imagine muting and forgetting to unmute as you continue to speak… OOOOH!!!
-THE MODERN SHAME!! 😭.
+THE MODERN SHAME that we snowflakes can't handle 😭.

-With that spiel said, I just needed something that aims to be a "lightweight mic status indicator that sits in your systray" and here it is… TADA! just like `volumeicon` it's `mic-icon`!
+With that spiel said, I just needed something that "aims to be a lightweight mic status indicator that sits in your systray" and here it is… TADA! just like `volumeicon`, it's `mic-icon`!

 I really just wrote this for myself and sharing it on the internet 🤷‍♂️.
+Good luck!

 ## Dependencies

-* Python 3
+* any rational recent version of Python 3
-    * this thing is so simple I'll be surprised if we're facing any version incompatibilities already
+    * this thing is so simple, so I'll be surprised if we're facing any version incompatibilities already.
 * `pulsectl`
 * `pygobject`
 * `pactl` command (part of the `pulseAudio` or `pipewire-pulse` packages)